How you can maximise your dealership design

 Measures taken to mitigate loads, energy use and carbon emissions include:

-03 Funding and procurement
+3) Funding and procurement

-Design and build offers clients, which are not professional developers, the opportunity to use a manufacturer’s pre-determined corporate specifications and finishes such as access door providers, while transferring design, commercial and construction risk to the contractor, obtaining cost certainty with a consistent quality finish.
+Design and build offers clients, who are not professional developers, the opportunity to use a manufacturer’s pre-determined corporate specifications and finishes (such as access door providers), while transferring design, commercial and construction risk to the contractor, obtaining cost certainty with a consistent quality finish.

 Development of car showrooms can be undertaken by a number of parties.
 The options available are generally either freehold or sale and leaseback: